ImperialCollegeLondon/StrataTrapper-models/README.md

 To run the supplied models, PFLOTRAN-OGS-1.8 installed on Ubuntu 22.04 is required.
 A dedicated Docker image can be used instead, which is covered in the [next section](#docker-image).

+For Endurance:

+1. Unarchive large files with characteristic curves `chc[xyz].data` from `chc[xyz].zip` located at [`endurance/include/`](endurance/include/).
-1. Go to a model directory, e.g., Endurance.\
+2. Go to a model directory.
 Using the command line from repository root:

     ```shell
     cd endurance
     ```

-2. Start a simulation using the `run.sh` shell script
+3. Start a simulation using the `run.sh` shell script

     ```shell
     bash ./run.sh <model_name> [number_of_processes]